10 Percent of 50 Pounds: Simple Math for Money and Weight

 - Is 10% of 50 lb the same as 5 lb?

-- How do I compute 10% in my head?
+- How do I calculate 10% in my head every time?

-- Move the decimal one place left or divide by 10.
+- Move the decimal left once or divide by 10.

 - What is 20% of £50?